-You are going to be fine only with a gym bag, some good headphones and a pair of strong straps.
+You are going to be fine only with a gym bag, some good headphones and a pair of strong wrist straps.

-On the other side, you are like me and don’t want to pay every month and decide to invest in a home gym then you are going to need a lot of equipment.
+On the other side, if you are like me and don’t want to pay every month and instead decide to invest in a home gym then you are going to need a lot of equipment.

 As you can imagine all those things cost a lot of money but are a good one-time investment (if you pick good products).

-I believe calisthenics has won this one because it uses mainly your body weight and it requires far less equipment compared to home or commercial gym.
+I believe calisthenics has won this one because it uses mainly your body weight and requires far less equipment compared to home or commercial gym.

 #3 – Workout Convenience

-I prefer to do it this way because it saves you both money and time.
+I prefer to do it this way because it saves me both money and time.
 That’s why I find it a lot more convenient to do calisthenics at home instead of going to the gym.

 In my opinion, doing calisthenics takes the upper hand because you can literally take the needed equipment with you and go outside to train.